PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 ## RFC Workflow

-RFCs may go through the following stages:
+RFCs go through the following stages:

-### Draft
+### Draft PR

 This is the initial draft of an RFC posted for comments and considered a work-in-progress.

+* New drafts should not be submitted until the appropriate Working Group has decided in a PowerShell/PowerShell repository issue that an RFC is required in order for an experimental implementation to be accepted.
-* New proposed drafts should be submitted as a Pull Request from the Author's fork into the `Draft-Accepted` folder.
+* Drafts should be submitted as a draft Pull Request from the Author's fork into the `Draft-Accepted` folder.
 * The Author shall ensure that the `Allow edits from maintainers` box is checked so that a Committee Member can assign the next RFC number.
-* If the Pull Request has followed the correct template and process, a Committee Member will assign the label `Review - Open for comments` to the Pull Request to indicate that anyone can comment on the content of the submission.
+* As a draft PR, contributors are encouraged to comment on the content of the submission.

-Typically, one or two months is allowed for comments, though this may be extended if a submission is particularly contentious or hasn't received enough feedback for the Committee to feel comfortable making a decision.
+### Non-Draft PR

-* When the Committee closes the comment period, the Author should update the RFC and Pull Request with a new commit to address the comments.
+* After two months, and when the Author feels that they've addressed feedback on the RFC, the Author should move the RFC PR out of the draft state.
+  This signals to the Committee that the RFC is ready for their formal review.
+* At this point, the Committee will add a `Review - Committee` label.

+### Experimental Feature

+Experimental features are used to provide a working example of proposed designs in order for the Committee and other users to understand real-world usage of the proposal.

+* If the Committee feels that the RFC is sound, or that it needs more real-world usage to be finalized, they will add the `Experimental - Approved` label to indicate that an implementation is okay (from the Committee perspective) to merge as an experimental feature in PS/PS.
+* The Author may be asked to continue to update the RFC as the usage of the experimental feature drives new insight into how the feature should be designed.
 * The Committee shall vote to merge or reject the RFC.

 Note: the Committee may be slower to respond to RFCs where the Author has indicated that they do not plan to implement the RFC.

-### Draft-Accepted

-The PowerShell Committee has reviewed the RFC and comments, and has voted to accept the RFC as a Draft.

-* New comments are not being sought.
-* No one has begun implementing the RFC, and there are no current plans to implement the RFC.
-In this case, the Committee will create `up-for-grabs` Issues in the [PowerShell](https://github.com/PowerShell/PowerShell) repository.

-### Experimental

-RFCs in the `Experimental` stage have been accepted by the Committee, and code is being written to provide a working example of the proposed design change to get additional feedback.

-### Experimental-Accepted
+### Accepted or Rejected

-Feedback from the experimental implementation and RFC have been reviewed.
+* Feedback from the experimental implementation and RFC has been reviewed.

-Because this working prototype already exists in preview builds available on GitHub, the community provide feedback on the implementation as issues in the [PowerShell/PowerShell repository](https://github.com/powershell/powershell)
+* Because this working prototype already exists in preview builds available on GitHub, the community provides feedback on the implementation as issues in the [PowerShell/PowerShell repository](https://github.com/powershell/powershell).

-As the engineering team or code contributor works towards a final implementation, they should submit pull requests to PowerShell-RFC in order to keep the RFC in sync with the implementation.
+* As the engineering team or contributor works towards a final implementation, the contributor should submit PRs to PowerShell-RFC in order to keep the RFC in sync with the implementation.
-These pull requests shall be reviewed and accepted by the Committee, but a formal vote is not necessary.
-The Committee should merely confirm that the changes in the RFC match the working implementation.
+* The Committee may ask the Author to continue updating the RFC as real world usage of the experimental feature provides new information.
+* When the Committee feels that they have enough information from their own usage of and user feedback on the experimental feature to vote on the RFC, they will vote to accept or reject the RFC.
+  This will be done through a simple merge/rejection of the RFC PR.

 ### Rejected

-RFCs in the `Rejected` state were rejected by the Committee who decided not to proceed further.
+If the Committee decides not to proceed with the RFC, its PR is simply closed before it is merged.
+The Committee should also add the `Rejected` label to denote that the Committee rejected the RFC.
+In the future, this can be done automatically with GitHub Actions.

 ### Withdrawn

-RFCs in the `Withdrawn` state were rescinded by the RFC Author.
+Similarly, if an Author decides to withdraw their RFC, it will be closed before it is merged.
+The Committee should also add the `Withdrawn` label to denote that the author withdrew the RFC.
+In the future, this can be done automatically with GitHub Actions.

 ### Final